Missouri, South Carolina Face Deadlines To Approve Sports Betting

 In South Carolina, a bill to legalize mobile sports betting was introduced in the state House on April 21.
 It was sent to the Judiciary Committee on that date and has been stuck there since.

-With the legislative session set to end Thursday, the likelihood of the bill making its way through the process appears remote.
+With the legislative session set to end Thursday, the bill's likelihood of passing appears remote.

 The bill would have to be approved in the committee and on the House floor before going through similar steps in the Senate.